ventus-ag/docs/_docs/coretasks/Secrets.md

 Say that some pods need to access a database.
 The username and password that the pods should use is in the files `./username.txt` and `./password.txt` on your local machine

-Use the `kubectl create secret generic db-user-pass --from-file=./username.txt --from-file=./password.txt` command to packages these files into a Secret and creates the object on the Apiserver
+Use the `kubectl create secret generic db-user-pass --from-file=./username.txt --from-file=./password.txt` command to package these files into a Secret and creates the object on the Apiserver

 ![](../../assets/img/secrets/secret_creation.png)